cdrummey216/whoami/idenityequations.md

 I have a choice. //self can define itself, or "I" discover my identity through my choice in variable answers.

-# THE "I AM" EQUATION
+# THE "I EXIST" EQUATION

 **EXAMPLE**
 * Let identity[x] represent an iteration of **fc, c = 1 − ϕ**